1ldm/gitDemo/README.md

 # gitDemo
-A simple git repository tho learn Git workflow
+A simple git repository to learn the Git workflow